roy-ganz/toql/guide/src/introduction.md

  - has high level functions for speed and low level functions for edge cases.

  ## Background
- I developped Toql about 10 years ago for a web project.
-I have refined it since then and it can be seen in action on my other website [www.schoolsheet.com](www.schoolsheet.com).
+ I developed Toql about 10 years ago for a web project.
+I have refined it since then and it can be seen in action on my other website [www.schoolsheet.com](http://www.schoolsheet.com).
 I started the Toql project to learn Rust.